YahArt/NEATosaurus/README.md

 # NEATosaurus
-"That one" dinosaur game written in PyGame with the NEAT Algorithm
+"That one" dinosaur game written in PyGame with the NEAT Algorithm.

 ## Assets
 * Dinosaur Images: https://arks.itch.io/dino-characters